dreamnite/devops/README.md

   * Do the tests cover the requirements as requested?
 * Section 2.2: Does the `cookbook_section` branch exist?
   * Does the cookbook pass foodcritic?
-  * Does it pass chefspec?
+  * Does it pass Chefspec?
   * Does it pass a kitchen run?
 * Section 3 is evaluated as pass/fail.
 Lack of a pull request is an automatic failure :wink: